The Legend of the Summer Birds: Traditional Innu Story

 Illustration à l’aquarelle inspirée de la légende ilnu des oiseaux d’été, représentant une déesse lumineuse entourée d’oiseaux colorés volant au-dessus de la forêt boréale, symbole du retour de la chaleur et de la lumière.

 The great goddess decided to understand what had happened.
-She sent a spirit messenger to find the birds and discover the reason for their delay.
-The spirit messenger traveled vast distances, crossing forests and mountains, until he found the birds gathered in a clearing.
+She sent a messenger spirit to find the birds and discover the reason for their delay.
+The messenger spirit traveled vast distances, crossing forests and mountains, until he found the birds gathered in a clearing.

 The messenger spirit brought the message back to the goddess, who understood that the birds had lost sight of their essential role.
 She decided to intervene to remind them of their responsibility.
 Gently, she reminded them of the importance of their mission and the impact they had on the lives of people and nature.